 The Goren Group has its hands full renovating William Boyce Thompson’s 25-bedroom Alder Manor, judging by a recent visit to the once glorious, now dilapidated Yonkers estate.

-Very little beyond the most basic preservation work has been done in the last 30 years to Italian Renaissance Revival home.
-The tile roof, many of the window and door casings, and some of the hardware needs to be replaced.
+Very little beyond the most basic preservation work has been done to this Italian Renaissance Revival home in the last 30 years.
+The tile roof, window and door casings, and some of the hardware need to be replaced.
 Ornate ceilings and wood floors in the main rooms need to be restored.
 The list goes on and on….

-The Goren Group, which paid $5.5 million for the 5.5-acre estate last year, plans to spend $3 million to renovate the North Broadway building, and another $500,000 on furnishings.
+The Goren Group, which paid $5.5 million for the 5.5-acre estate last year, plans to spend $3 million renovating the North Broadway building and another $500,000 on furnishings.
 Designed by Hastings and Carriere, which also did the New York Public Library and the Frick mansion in Manhattan, Alder Manor was placed on the National Register of Historic Places in 1985.

 The home was completed in 1912 for William Boyce Thompson, a copper magnate and Wall Street financier who founded the Newmont Mining Corporation, a multi-billion-dollar public company still traded today.
 Thompson, who died in 1930, was only 42 years old when the home was built.